Carmen Cavallaro: Radio and film

-Cavallaro also became famous through the media of radio and film, firstly with his regular program on NBC during the 1940s, The Sheaffer Parade, of which he was the host, and later in films where he played himself, starting with Hollywood Canteen (1944), then Diamond Horseshoe, Out of This World (both 1945) and The Time, The Place and The Girl (1946).
-His most celebrated film achievement was playing the piano music for actor Tyrone Power’s hands to mime, in The Eddy Duchin Story (1956).
+Cavallaro also became famous through the media of radio and film, firstly with his regular program on NBC during the 1940s, The Sheaffer Parade, of which he was the host, In 1948 his program was the summer replacement for A Date with Judy on NBC radio.
+Later in films, he played himself, starting with Hollywood Canteen (1944), then Diamond Horseshoe, Out of This World (both 1945) and The Time, The Place and The Girl (1946).In the short subject "HOLLYWOOD VICTORY CARAVAN"(1945),he played George Gershwin's piano piece "Variations On I Got Rhythm".
+His most celebrated film achievement was playing the piano music for actor Tyrone Power's hands to mime, in The Eddy Duchin Story (1956).

 Personal life

 Cavallaro was married to Wanda Cavallaro on 6 May 1935.
 They had three children (Delores Cavallaro Buscher, Paul Cavallaro and Anita Cavallaro Finkelstein) and one grandchild (Andrea Finkelstein Sherman).
-They were divorced on 28 December 1962.
+They were divorced on December 28, 1962.

-Cavallaro died from prostate cancer on 12 October 1989 in Columbus, Ohio.
+Cavallaro died from prostate cancer and pneumonia on October 12, 1989 in Columbus, Ohio.
 He was survived by his second wife Donna S. Cavallaro and children.

-CAVALLARO Donna S. Cavallaro, age 79, Friday, December 16, 2011 at Mt.
-Carmel West.
-Preceded in death by husband Carmen and brother Fr.
+Donna, at age 79, subsequently died on Friday, December 16, 2011 at Mt.
+Carmel West Hospital in Columbus, OH.
+She was preceded in death by husband Carmen and her brother Fr.
 Robert Schwenker, OMI.
 Survived by stepsons, Charles (Michelle), Frederick (Kristin) and Robert (Theresa);